-You might know that Costa Rica is a country where you can see all sorts of ecosystems,a ton of national parks, lots of different animal species, and beautiful black and white sanded beaches.
+You might know that Costa Rica is a country where you can see all sorts of ecosystems, a ton of national parks, lots of different animal species, and beautiful black-and-white sanded beaches.
 The best part is that in some places you can see it all at once.
 Manuel Antonio National Park is one of those places, plus it is surrounded by lots of restaurants, luxury hotels, spas, and great nightlife.
-Here are my 8 best things to do in Manuel Antonio, Costa Rica.
+Here are my 8 best things to do in Manuel Antonio, Costa Rica, also I’ll let you know the best beaches in the area and useful information.

 Popular Things to Do in Manuel Antonio: